How to install Composer on shared servers

 servername- name of the server where your hosting account is located (you can find it using this tutorial)

-3. Open your SSH client, put your domain name or the IP address of the server into the Host Name field, enter 21098 into the Port field, choose SSH as your connection type and press the Open button:
+3. Open your SSH client, put your domain name or the IP address of the server into the Host Name field, enter 21098 or 22 into the Port field, choose SSH as your connection type and press the Open button:

 4. If you receive PuTTY Security Alert, press Yes: